We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Multi-platform support: The same extension works on Google Meet, Zoom (web client), and Microsoft Teams (web client).
 One installation, three platforms.

-Reliability: Because the extension runs in your browser session, it is not affected by IT policies that block external meeting participants.
+Reliability: Because the extension runs in your browser session, it isn't affected by IT policies that block external meeting participants.
 If you can join the meeting, IceCubes can capture it.

 Feature Comparison: IceCubes vs. Bot-Based Tools